tomlqc/about-quantum/source/index.rst

 My Notes about Quantum 2.0
 ==========================

-*Quantum Science from the perspective of a non-physicist.*
+*Quantum Science from the perspective of a nonphysicist.*

 .. include:: qutex.rst